A new project

 Initially, some ideas I thought about were:

-- A very reliable writers app where you don’t lose your work.
+• reliable writers app where you don’t lose your work.
 (Probably sounds silly, but the existing apps, I’m told, don’t quite cut it).

-However, while I do write some and I probably could use a file manager, I wasn’t interested in those ideas enough or see enough of a need for them personally.
+However, while I do write and I probably could use a file manager, I wasn’t interested in those ideas enough or see enough of a need for them personally.

 While I think it is important to work on projects in areas you are not really interested in to broaden your skills, I’ve found that it is easier to stick with something you are passionate about.